MERNCraft/Nail-It/docs/md/31-Fixing-the-Problem-in-the-while-Loop.md

 nail   = "-" + "=".repeat(length - 1) + "|"
 ```

-Before the `while` loop even starts, your code calculates and prints a value for `nail`:
+But also, at line 33 and line 40, before the `while` loop even starts, your code calculates and prints a value for `nail`:

 ```javascript-#33
 <b>let nail     = "-" + "=".repeat(length - 1) + "|"</b>